Table of Contents

 Filming on the fourth season wrapped around September 2021, with the show returning in late May 2022 - around eight months later.
-Depending on when the production of Season 5 begins and finishes, it's likely that it will be released in late 2023, at the earliest.
+Depending on when the production of Season 5 begins and finishes, it's likely that it will be released in 2024, at the earliest.

 We can estimate when the final season will be released by looking back at the gap between release dates for the first four seasons.

 - Season 1 – July 15, 2016

 - Season 2 – October 27, 2017 (15.5 months later)

 - Season 3 – July 4, 2019 (20 months later)

 - Season 4 – May 27, 2022 (35 months later)

 That's an average of about 23.5 months in between seasons, but that also includes a three-year pandemic gap.
 Still, even star David Harbour said that he expects the final season to be released in 2024, which is where 23.5 months would put it.
 That would be around May to June 2024, two years after the release of Season 4.